gravitational/workshop/gravity101.md

 _Note: If you were provided with a pre-build environment for the training, `tele` should already be present on the build machine._

-Note that currently `tele` can build cluster images on Linux only, due to some quirks with Docker on macOS.
+_Note: Currently `tele` can build cluster images on Linux only, due to some quirks with Docker on MacOS._

 ### Cluster Manifest

 As a next step, we need to create a cluster manifest.
-Cluster manifest is a “Dockerfile” for your cluster image - it is used to describe basic cluster metadata, provide requirements for the cluster nodes, define various cluster lifecycle hooks and so on.
+Cluster manifest is the equivalent of a “Dockerfile” for your cluster image - it is used to describe basic cluster metadata, provide requirements for the cluster nodes, define various cluster lifecycle hooks and so on.

 Our [documentation](https://gravitational.com/gravity/docs/pack/#application-manifest) provides a full list of parameters that the manifest lets you tweak, but for now let’s create the simplest possible manifest file.
 The manifest file is usually named `app.yaml`.